NICMx/rdap-server/response-privacy.md

 +	 Each object has its file for privacy configuration.

 +	 Check [RFC 7483](https://tools.ietf.org/html/rfc7483 "JSON Responses for the Registration Data Access Protocol (RDAP)") for a list of each object and attribute that form a RDAP response.

+# Where to go next

+Congratulations , your RDAP server is ready!
+However, maybe your users aren't.
+What can you do to help them?
+Exactly!
+A help command; let's check this [document](help-response.html "Help Command Configuration") about that functionality.